Top 10 Harry Nilsson Songs

 # 7 – Coconut

-Unlike most novelty songs, the great Nilsson song “Coconut” was one of those great novelty songs of the early 1970s that has stood the test of time.
+Unlike most novelty songs, the great Nilsson song “Coconut” is one of those early 1970s novelty songs that has stood the test of time.
 The song was released on the Nilsson Schmilsson album.
-The song broke into the Billboard Hot 100’s Top 10, peaking at number eight.
-It’s one of the songs that has always found its way back into pop culture over the years, usually appearing in motion pictures such as Quentin Tarantino’s Reservoir Dogs.
-Nilsson’s vocals performance on this one is hysterical.
+The song entered the Billboard Hot 100’s Top 10, peaking at number 8.
+It’s one of the songs that has always found its way back into pop culture, often appearing in films such as Quentin Tarantino’s Reservoir Dogs.
+Nilsson’s vocal performance on this one is hysterical.

 # 6 – Old Dirt Road

 This great track, “Old Dirt Road,” was released on the album Flash Harry.
 The album was released in 1980.
 John Lennon and Harry Nilsson wrote the song.
-It first appeared on John Lennon’s album Walls and Bridges, released in 1974 and as Lennon’s fifth solo album.
+It first appeared on John Lennon’s album Walls and Bridges, released in 1974, and was Lennon’s fifth solo album.

 # 5 – Me And My Arrow